ietf-wg-sedate/draft-ietf-sedate-datetime-extended/draft-ietf-sedate-datetime-extended.md

 The maintaining or registering authority, including name, contact email, discussion list email, and URL location of the registry, MUST be indicated clearly in the RFC.
-The RFC MUST specify or include each of the following:
+The RFC MUST specify each of the following (directly or included by reference):

 * The specification MUST reference the specific version or revision of this document that governs its creation and MUST reference this